kilari-raja/CSV-anomaly-detector/README.md

 Following commands are available in the tool :

-columns -- prints the headers of the csv file. count -- gives the total number of rows in the csv file executeColumns -- scan the particular (mentioned) column to find out bugs. execute -- scan the whole file (i.e all columns) to spot bugs sample -- prints the first 10 rows of the csv file sampleHeader -- prints the first 10 rows, but only that of the (mentioned) header.
+columns -- prints the headers of the csv file.<br>
+count -- gives the total number of rows in the csv file.<br>
+executeColumns -- scan the particular (mentioned) column to find out bugs.<br>
+execute -- scan the whole file (i.e all columns) to spot bugs.<br>
+sample -- prints the first 10 rows of the csv file.<br>
+sampleHeader -- prints the first 10 rows, but only that of the (mentioned) header.<br>

 Sample command prompt execution for each of the above commands